TradeTrust/documentation/docs/document-creator/config-file/file-structure.md

 Ethereum uses Elliptic Curve Digital Signing Algorithm (ECDSA).
 More specifically, the elliptic curve being used for transaction signing is secp256k1

-1. If you don't have a Aws Kms Wallet, you can refer to [documentation](https://docs.tradetrust.io/docs/advanced/aws-kms/overview) to create a ECC_SECG_P256K1 Key.
+1. If you don't have an Aws Kms Wallet, you can refer to [documentation](https://docs.tradetrust.io/docs/advanced/aws-kms/overview) to create a ECC_SECG_P256K1 Key.

 2. Connect the Aws Kms Key to an Aws Iam User and enable the signing access control.